ccoutant/dwarf-locations/013-generalize-address-spaces.md

 parameter as well.

 Implicit conversion back to a value is limited only to the default address space to maintain compatibility with DWARF 5.
+A very common idiom in previous versions of DWARF would be:

+    DW_OP_addr 0xf00
+    DW_OP_lit1
+    DW_OP_plus

+In previous versions DWARF, `DW_OP_addr` pushed a generic-type stack value.
+In DWARF 6, `DW_OP_addr` pushes a location. `DW_OP_plus` pops two VALUEs from the stack.
+If we didn't have the backward compatability rule, this common DWARF expression would be invalid in DWARF 6.

+A similar problem arises with `DW_OP_push_object_address`:

+    DW_OP_push_object_address  # pushes generic-type value in DWARF 5
+    DW_OP_lit1
+    DW_OP_plus

+In DWARF 6:

+    DW_OP_push_object_location # pushes location in DWARF 6
+    DW_OP_lit1
+    DW_OP_plus

+Still works, provided the object location is global memory, which was the only case possible in DWARF 5.
 This approach of extending memory location to support address spaces, allows all existing DWARF 5 expressions to have the identical semantics.
+However the correct DWARF 6 expression that does not rely on implicit conversion would be:

+    DW_OP_push_object_location
+    DW_OP_lit1
+    DW_OP_offset

+Unlike `DW_OP_plus` which pops two VALUEs, `DW_OP_offset` pops a LOCATION and a VALUE.
+Therefore the expression still works even if the object location is another address space rather than in global memory or even if the object's location is not in memory at all.

 Having the address space included as part of the memory location as opposed to being separate value, fixes one of the problems with